D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 	- Multiclass fix: Imported characters will no longer gain Set Snares, not even if you export/import a CHR repeatedly.
 - War Magician update:
 	- Unleash Magic: Now also gives a +2 caster level bonus (no longer useless at low levels).
-	- Twisted Barricade: At level 10, this will also deflect single target spells while active.
+	- Twisted Barricade: At level 10+, this will also deflect single target spells while active.
 	- Both abilities are now dispellable.
 	- Both abilities are now affected by wild/dead magic zones.
-- Other kits:
-	-
 - Compatibility update for DoF mod:
 	- Added an additional minor sphere for each Paladin/Ranger kit.
 This is mainly for QoL.
-	- Every kit will, at minimum, have either "Healing" or "Combat" sphere as a minor sphere (up to spell level 3).
+	- Every kit will, at minimum, have either "Healing" or "Combat" sphere as a minor sphere.
 - Other:
 	- Installer improvements.
 	- Updated ADD_KIT_EX to v0.6.0.